Techniques to Alter Paper or Cardstock

 First choose your colors.
 Squeeze out a quarter size amount of paint onto your palette or paper plate.
 Dip the sponge lightly into the paint, then pounce the sponge in an irregular manner all over the paper.
 Go different directions and use different parts of the sponge.
 You can sponge with inks, paint, or chalk.

 Just like you would roll paint on a wall, you can roll paint onto a scrapbook page or a greeting card.
 It creates a soft subtle background.
 The short nap fibers of the roller give your paper a similar texture to roller painted walls.
-You could also use a brayer.
 Pour some color onto a plastic plate. load the roller with the paint and roll out the paint onto your paper.
 For a more interesting look, use more than one color.

 A brayer is similar to a mini roller except that instead of being textured, it is smooth.
 You can add all sorts of paint combinations to create very artsy looks on your cardstock.

 There is no technique as fun as finger painting!
 Select your colors and squeeze a small amount of color onto your paint palette or plastic plate.
-Pick up a bit of color onto each finger and simply smear the colors back and forth creating your own patterns.
+Pick up a bit of color onto each finger and simply smear the colors back and forth to create your own patterns.

 Giving your paper an heirloom look is not as difficult as you may think.
 Age varnish from Delta gives items a golden brown and aged look.
 It can be applied to card stock, patterned paper, pre-painted paper, tags, and ephemera.